“Give Someone a Nudge”: Meaning & Usage of This English Idiom

 Opposite Expressions

 While “give someone a nudge” encourages action, there are idioms that communicate the exact opposite—choosing inaction or deliberate ignorance.
-Understanding these can expand your vocabulary and help you recognize contrasting nuances.

 1. “Turn a Blind Eye”